University and Unit Ceremonies Overview

-The campuswide Commencement ceremony is the official University of Illinois academic ceremony at which the Chancellor presides and the President confers degrees.
-Doctoral degree candidates are individually recognized and hooded; Bachelor's and Master's degree students stand as a group at their seats and are recognized by college.
-This is a dignified ceremony held in Memorial Stadium that lasts about two and a half hours.
+The university-wide Commencement ceremony is the official University of Illinois academic ceremony at which the Chancellor presides and the President confers degrees.
+Doctoral degree candidates are invited to attend but will not be hooded at the event; Doctoral, Bachelor's, Master's, and Professional (JD, DVM, and MD) degree students stand as a group at their seats and are recognized by college.
+This is a dignified ceremony held in Memorial Stadium that lasts about two hours.
 Academic attire is required.
-The campuswide Commencement ceremony will be held on Satuday, May 14, at 9:30 a.m. in Memorial Stadium.
+The university-wide Commencement ceremony will be held on Satuday, May 12, at 9:30 a.m. in Memorial Stadium.

 Registering for Campuswide Commencement Ceremony

-When ordering academic attire, you must indicate if you intend to participate in the campuswide Commencement ceremony.
+When ordering academic attire, you must indicate if you intend to participate in the university-wide Commencement ceremony.

 Doctoral candidates must register through the Graduate College on-line at http://www.grad.illinois.edu/commencement or by contacting the Graduate College at (217) 333-0035.